DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 It's also laboratory tested for heavy metals, for glyphosate, for microbiology, and other tests that we conduct.

-And the reason this is so important is because if you go to the grocery store right now and you buy a chicken broth product, usually it's in a box, or sometimes it's in a can, you're gonna find that it's loaded usually with MSG or some hidden form of MSG.
+And the reason this is so important is because if you go to the grocery store right now and you buy a chicken broth product, usually it's in a box or sometimes it's in a can, you're going to find that it's loaded usually with MSG or some hidden form of MSG.

-And MSG is an excitotoxin, it's toxic to neurology, and actually it's toxic in many other ways as well.
+And actually, it's toxic in many other ways as well.

 And we wanted to be able to offer an ultra-clean laboratory tested version of chicken bone broth.